Utah Administrative Code

-(1) The Department or its designee may inspect each facility or agency at least once during each year that a license has been granted, to determine compliance with standards and the applicable rules and regulations.
+(1) The Department or its designee may, upon presentation of proper identification, inspect each licensed health care facility or agency as necessary to determine compliance with applicable laws, rules and federal regulations.

-(a) Statements for Class I and III violations are served immediately.
+(a) Statements for Class I are served immediately.

 (b) Statements for Class II violations are served within ten working days.

-(3) Violations shall be classified as Class I, Class II, and Class III violations.
+(2) Violations shall be classified as Class I or Class II violations.

 (a) "Class I Violation" means any violation of a statute or rule relating to the operation or maintenance of a health facility or agency which presents imminent danger to patients or residents of the facility or agency or which presents a clear hazard to the public health.

 (b) "Class II Violation" means any violation of a statute or rule relating to the operation or maintenance of a health facility or agency which has a direct or immediate relationship to the health, safety, or security of patients or residents in a health facility or agency.